All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucose-Dependent Insulin Secretion

-Semaglutide stimulates the pancreas to release more insulin, but only when blood sugar is elevated.
-When blood sugar is normal, the medication does not push insulin production.
+Semaglutide stimulates the pancreas to release more insulin, but only when blood sugar is improved.
+When blood sugar is normal, the medication doesn't push insulin production.
 This glucose-dependent mechanism is a critical safety feature that virtually eliminates the risk of hypoglycemia when Wegovy is used alone.

 Glucagon Suppression